Search

 VERY IMPORTANT: If you experience excessive bleeding, pain, drainage of pus, fever and chills, increased swelling after day 3, or any other complication, please reach out to your surgeon at (415) 780-1515.
 You can reach them day or night by calling the normal office line.

-Practical Milestones After Facial Feminization Surgery
+What to Expect Immediately After Facial Feminization Surgery

 • Leaving the hospital: A family member or friend must drive you home from the hospital.
 Depending on how many procedures you get done and what types of procedures are performed, you may stay the night in the hospital after your surgery.
 Regardless, once you leave the hospital, someone should stay overnight with you for the first few nights.
 If you have any questions, please ask one of our nursing staff members.

-• Swelling: You may notice swelling and bruising develop around this time, likely around the eyes, cheeks, and nose.
+• Swelling: You will notice swelling and bruising develop around this time, likely around the eyes, cheeks, and nose.
 It may feel hard to see, breathe through your nose, or consume more than liquids during this first week.
 Swelling and bruising may get worse for the first few days before they start to resolve.
 Swelling peaks on the third day post-op, and begins to reduce after 72 hours.
 Icing and arnica montana supplements can help mitigate these effects.

 • Icing: Cold or ice packs help to reduce swelling, bruising, and pain.
 During the first three days post-op, we ask that patients apply ice packs for 20 minutes to the face every hour.
 Icing can still help reduce swelling after the first three days, but it will not be necessary to do so at the same frequency.
 However, if a patient undergoes a rhinoplasty, they should not apply any pressure to their nose for at least six weeks.
 This means that during the first 72 hours post-op, it is necessary to have 24-hour care so that overnight ice packs are still being applied.